Redocly/redocly-cli/docs/commands/build-docs.md

 ```

 In this case, the `build-docs` command builds the API description that was passed to the command.
-The configuration file is ignored.
+Even if a configuration file exists, the command does not check for APIs listed in it.

 #### Pass API alias